Table of Contents

 A bargain sale happens when a donor decides to sell goods or services to a charitable organization for less than the fair market value of the goods and services.

-The difference between the sale price and the item’s fair market value is considered the planned gift.
+The difference between the sale price and the item’s fair market value is considered the planned gifts.

 Read Also: 6 Tips For Creating The Perfect Donor Stewardship Plan